After Botching Ronny Jackson’s VA Nomination, Trump Doubles Down

 Meanwhile, new details were emerging about the allegations against Jackson.
 A 2012 inspector general report released on Tuesday afternoon found that he and Dr. Jeffrey Kuhlman, a rival in the White House Medical Unit, had behaved unprofessionally.
 Though the report placed more blame on Kuhlman, the working environment was described as “being caught between parents going through a bitter divorce.”

-Then on Tuesday evening Senator Jon Tester, the top Democrat on the Veterans’ Affairs Committee, described claims the panel received from more than 20 military employees in several interviews.
+Then, on Tuesday evening, Senator Jon Tester, the top Democrat on the Veterans’ Affairs Committee, described claims the panel received from more than 20 military employees in several interviews.
 He said the misconduct allegations mostly surrounded Jackson’s behavior on overseas trips when he was attending to President Obama.
 Per the New York Times:

 On one trip during Barack Obama’s presidency, White House staff needed to reach Dr. Jackson for medical reasons and found him passed out in his hotel room after a night of drinking, Tester aides said.
 The staff members took the medical supplies they were looking for without waking Dr. Jackson.